 Sugar cane is one of the commodities whose sustainability is maintained and developed because it is a valuable need for many people.
 Sugarcane, as a raw material for making sugar, has so far not been able to meet people's needs.
 Every year it always imports.
 The development of sugar cane production in East Java for 10 years (2012 - 2021) shows a trend of decreasing sugar cane area and production.
 Sugarcane commodity income must compete with income from rice and corn crops.
 Sometimes in various locations, sugar cane plants cannot compete with rice and corn plants.
 The sustainability of sugar cane farming is a problem in the sugar self-sufficiency program.
-In order to determine the sustainability of sugarcane farming carried out by farmers, research was conducted on the sustainability of sugarcane farming in terms of the 5 dimensions of ecology, economics, socio-cultural, technological and institutional.
+In order to determine the sustainability of sugarcane farming in terms of the 5 dimensions of ecology, economics, socio-cultural, technological and institutional.